Tuberculosis (TB)

 What are the chances of a TB infection becoming TB disease?

-What are the symptoms of TB disease?
+What are the symptoms of the disease?

-Symptoms of active TB disease of the lungs include cough (dry or wet) for 2 weeks or longer, sputum, chest pain and shortness of breath.
+Symptoms of TB disease of the lungs include cough (dry or wet) for 2 weeks or longer, sputum, chest pain and shortness of breath.
 Sputum is mucous or phlegm that you cough up from deep inside your lungs.
 You may also have unexplained weight loss, fever, night sweats, loss of appetite and tiredness or fatigue.
-If TB has affected other parts of your body, the symptoms may vary.
+If it has affected other parts of your body, the symptoms may vary.

-How can I be tested for TB?
+How can I be tested?

-Visit your health care provider for a check-up if you have symptoms of TB disease or want to know if you have LTBI.
+Visit your health care provider for a check-up if you have symptoms of TB disease or want to know if you have TB infection.
 Your health care provider will do a TB assessment and order the appropriate tests.
 There may be a cost depending on the reason for your TB test(s).

-Where can I get tested?
+Where can I get a TB skin test?

 What is the treatment?